Mass surveillance in China: Taiwan

 The "SkyNet" technology used by the Chinese government to monitor the population through pervasive cameras covers everyone appearing under the camera network, while it does not affect Taiwan.
 Meanwhile, Taiwanese officials have informed Taiwanese people living in mainland China about the increasing prevalence of surveillance on their activities.
 This has become a heightened concern since China started offering residence cards and a full national status to people from Taiwan, Hong Kong, and Macau who were living in the mainland.
 As a result of Beijing's initiative, individuals such as students and workers can apply for a residence permit after residing in mainland China for six months.
 This policy extends social services and medical benefits to them, who now enjoy those services in the same way as other Chinese citizens.
 Taiwanese authorities are worried about surveillance on the Taiwanese because of the residence cards issued to them, which provide their identities to the Chinese government and subject them to the same surveillance regime composed of cameras, facial recognition technology, and social credit.

-Mainland travel permit

-The PRC institutes a policy of mainland travel permits for "Taiwanese residents" or "Taiwanese compatriots".
-Since the People's Republic of China claims sovereignty over Taiwan and does not officially recognize Taiwanese passports, all Taiwanese residents are required to apply for a mainland travel permit for Taiwan residents in order to travel to mainland China for the purposes of work, study or otherwise.
-As part of the application process, personal information such as biometrics, fingerprints, photograph and date of birth are collected.